covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

 The hospital told Sun Chen's father to isolate at home and take medicines, but Sun Chen realized, the cases around me were all severe, I have to get my father a hospital bed.

 What does a hospital bed mean?
-Without it, Li Kaimeng from Han Yang had to watch his father breathing with difficulty through the night at home, until he breathed out his last breath.
+Without it, Li Kaimeng from Han Yang had to watch his father breathe with difficulty through the night at home, until he breathed out his last breath.
 His father was a veteran who later worked at the government, the pillar of his family.
 After the unfortunate death of his father, it took the funeral house over ten hours to get there.
 They were busy too, they needed to take multiple bodies at a time.

 A Wuhan railroad worker Chen Li's grandma, due to the lack of hospital beds, sat in Han Kou hospital outpatient waiting area for three days, eventually couldn't make it and died after failed rescue attempts.
 Grandma did not go through the diagnostic process either, so she also was not included in the numbers.